 Simple English definitions for legal terms

-Read a random definition: conductor
+Read a random definition: nominal account

 A ducking stool is a device used in the past to punish people who were considered scolds or troublemakers.
 The person would be strapped to a chair and repeatedly plunged underwater.
 It was also used to punish bakers and brewers by dunking them into stinky water.
 The device was also known as a cucking stool or trebucket.
 It was mentioned by the ancient Saxons and in Domesday Book.
 The punishment was meant to shame the person and make them stop their bad behavior.